pedrocarr/jsexpert/README.md

 test for new pc and more

+abinbev personal pc